Mercado central de Pontevedra: Description

 The market is a two-floor granite building, rectangular in plan and in the traditional Galician style with columns, arches and arcades.
 Its central body, to which two U-shaped bodies were added, was treated as a basilica.
 The two façades are made up of three semi-circular arches.
 The main facade is structured around three main arcades on the ground floor that give access to the building and five arcades on each side that house various small shops.
 On the upper floor, the central part of the façade has three large semi-circular windows, the largest of which is the central one, and rectangular windows framed by balconies on each side.
 The central body of both façades is crowned with pediments at the top and columns on the two central supports.
 The central arch is higher than the lateral ones.
 The building has two roofs with independent ridges.

 On the north facade, the central part of the facade is framed by three semicircular windows on both sides, between which are four oeil-de-boeuf, and by windows without balconies on the first floor.

 Inside, the main entrance leads to a large central stone staircase leading to the first floor.
-The main staircase ends in a balcony on the first floor and allows for a lower passageway with three arches, the central one larger, which facilitate the transition to the stalls.
+The main staircase ends in a balcony on the first floor and allows for a lower passageway with three arches, the central one larger, which facilitates the transition to the stalls.
 The interior is structured around two large central rectangular courtyards with balconies on the first floor and arcades on the ground floor.

 The market had a total of 367 points of sale in 2014, and after the transformation of the first floor in 2019 into a gastronomic area, it has 214 stalls dedicated to the sale of fish and seafood and fruit and vegetables, 30 indoor stalls dedicated mainly to the sale of meat and 19 outdoor stalls under the arcades dedicated to the sale of clothing, newspapers or jewellery.
 There are also flower sellers on the ground floor of the market.

 The market is also home to the Pontevedra fish auction, where fish and seafood auctions are held.

 Since 2002, the market has had a two-floor underground car park which also serves the historic city centre with a total of 208 parking spaces.